What is discrimination?

 Indirect discrimination will occur if the following three conditions are met:

-• the provision, criterion or practice puts or would put people sharing a protected characteristic at a particular disadvantage compared to relevant people who do not share that characteristic; and
+• The provision, criterion or practice puts or would put people sharing a protected characteristic at a particular disadvantage compared to relevant people who do not share that characteristic;

 Discrimination arising from disability